 Last week, I informed you we’re investigating cases involving temporary IVC filters, which are used to stop blood clots.
 These devices have been connected to severe side affects, like organ damage, the need for open heart surgery, and even death.

 In September, NBC ran an in-depth investigation on IVC filters.
-Here is installment one about how the device is injuring people, and then here’s their follow-up report about how manufacturer CR Bard may have covered up the dangers.
+In installment one they talk about how the device is injuring people, and then in their follow-up report, they discuss how manufacturer CR Bard may have covered up the dangers.